rogsme/yams.media/content/advanced/add-your-own-containers.md

 ## The Magic Variables ✨

-YAMS provides some handy environment variables you can use in your custom containers:
+YAMS provides some handy environment variables you can use in your custom containers.
+These are defined in your central [`.env` settings file]({{< relref "/advanced/env-file" >}}) (learn more about it!) and make it super easy to keep your custom containers working in harmony with YAMS:

 ```yaml
 PUID: Your user ID